palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/campaign_tables.rst

 S498_CD
 *********************

-Payments received by Slate Mailer Organizations within 90 days of an election, as reported on Form 498.
+Payments received by Slate Mailer Organizations within 90 days of an election.

 Sample